Creamy Garlic Dijon Deviled Eggs

 Somehow a rumor got started that mayonnaise is hard to make.
 And yet it’s REALLY REALLY easy.
 Throw one egg yolk, some olive oil, a hint of lemon juice and dab of water into a bowl, mix with an immersion blender for 90 seconds and voila, mayo.
 With just a few more ingredients, you’ll have a whole new condiment to add a special twist to the classic deviled egg.

-Morgenster Estate olive oil has an intense aroma of freshly cut grass with a peppery finish, it’s easy to think of spring with fresh eggs upon opening the bottle.
+Morgenster Estate olive oil has an intense aroma of freshly cut grass with a peppery finish, so it’s easy to think of spring with fresh eggs upon opening the bottle.
 When combined with Dijon mustard, garlic and lemon juice, it takes on a flavor similar to truffles, pairing well with eggs and roasted chicken.

 - 1 dozen hard-boiled eggs